 To develop detection-adjusted elevation range profiles for each species in each era and region we parameterized 25 occupancy models (Ψ) building on the model set of Moritz et al. (2008) and Tingley et al. (2012).
-The 25 models included all 2- and 3-way interactions among the following variables: era (historical or modern), elevation (linear), elevation (quadratic) and region (Lassen, Yosemite, Sequoia), as well as a constant model (.).
+The 25 models included all 2- and 3-way interactions among the following variables: era (categorical: historical or modern), elevation (linear), elevation (quadratic) and region (categorical: Lassen, Yosemite, or Sequoia), as well as a constant model (.).
 The full model set is listed in Table S2.
 Following Moritz et al. (2008) we estimated the probability of detection per survey night (p), based on 34 competing models with the following variables: era (historical or modern), trend (linear change in detections over sequential nights due to the collection of trapped individuals, trap habituation or to trap-shyness), trap effort (number of traps/100 and the log10 of the number of traps), the interaction between era and trend, and the interactions between era and trap effort variables.
-We also built detection models with all additive combinations of these independent variables, as well as a constant model (.).
+We built detection models with all additive combinations of these independent variables, as well as a constant model (.).
 The full candidate model set is listed in Table S2.
-We ran this full candidate p model set with our Ψ constant and our fully parameterized Ψ model for each species.
-From these analyses, we selected a set of 16 p models that incorporated the best (lowest AIC) model and all models with delta AIC less than two for each species (Table S1).
-These 16 p models were then combined with the full set of 25 Ψ models for a total of 400 competing models that were run for each species and compared using AIC (Burnham and Anderson, 2002).
+We ran this full candidate p model set with two parameterizations of Ψ: a constant model and a fully parameterized model.
+From these analyses, we selected the set of p models that incorporated the best (lowest AIC) model and all models with delta AIC less than two for each species (Table S1).
+This subset of p models (n = 16) were then combined with the full set of 25 Ψ models for a total of 400 competing models that were run for each species and compared using AIC (Burnham and Anderson, 2002).

-Following Moritz et al. (2008), we estimated shifts from the historical to the modern era for the lower and upper elevation range limits for each species on each of the three regions.
+Following Moritz et al. (2008), we estimated temporal shifts in the lower and upper range limits for each species on each of the three regions.
 For elevation distributions, we included all presence data including quantitatively trapped specimens, incidentally collected (shot or salvaged) specimens and observational records (Figure S2).
 We plotted all localities in each transect for each era against elevation and coded each species at a locality as present or undetected.
-We then calculated the change in elevation of the lower and upper limits from the historical to the modern era.
-To test the significance of these shifts, we estimated locality-specific detection probabilities (p*) for each species where quantitative trapping data was available by model averaging, based on AIC weights from our 400 occupancy models (Burnham & Anderson, 2002; Moritz et al, 2008).
-We calculated the probability of false absence (Pfa) for each species at a site as π(1 – p*) for sites where the species was undetected in one era and that were located between the lower or upper range limits of the two eras.
+We then calculated the change in elevation of each range limit from the historical to the modern era.
+To test the significance of these shifts, we estimated locality-specific detection probabilities (p*) by model averaging model-specific p estimated using AIC weights from our 400 occupancy models (Burnham & Anderson, 2002; Moritz et al, 2008).
+We calculated the probability of false absence (Pfa; Tingley & Beissinger, 2009) for each species for sites where the species was undetected in one era and that were located between the lower or upper range limits of the two eras.
 Range limit shifts with Pfa ≤ 0.05 were considered statistically significant.
 We considered a shift to be “ecologically relevant” if the movement was both >10% of the species’ historical elevation range and >100 meters in elevation, the latter being the resolution of our aggregation of traplines into sites.
-Simulations based on a similar analysis for avian species across the same region demonstrated that this approach is statistically conservative and robust to violation of closure (Tingley et al. 2012), an assumption of the occupancy method (MacKenzie et al. 2006).
+Simulations based on a similar analysis for avian species across the same regions demonstrated that this approach is statistically conservative and robust to violations of closure (Tingley et al. 2012), an assumption of the occupancy method (MacKenzie et al. 2006).

 Mixed-model testing of range shifts